csc-training/geocomputing_course/index.rst

 .. image:: ./materials/images/banner_all_organizers2.png
     :class: dark-light

-Welcome to Geocomputing on the supercomputer course!
+Welcome to Geocomputing with Puhti supercomputer course!
 =====================================================

 * Are you working with geospatial data and running close to the limits of your own computing environment?